Sayid Jarrah: Season 2

 Shannon tells Sayid that she has seen Walt in the jungle, but he suggests she was dreaming.
 Shannon tells him she's going to find Walt.
 After an argument, Sayid tells Shannon that he loves her and will never leave her.
 Then they see Walt, and Shannon dashes after him.
 He then witnesses Ana Lucia shooting Shannon, who dies in his arms.
 Ana Lucia ties him up and interrogates him.
 She then frees Sayid, drops her weapon, and dares Sayid to take his revenge, but he refuses.
 Some time later, Danielle takes Sayid to a man she captured, who she suspects is an Other.
 The man identifies himself as Henry Gale, saying he crashed in a hot-air balloon on the island about four months ago.
 Sayid frees the man and brings him to the hatch, and tells Locke about him.
 Sayid tries to find out more by torturing Henry, until he is stopped by Jack.

 In the jungle, Sayid, Charlie, and Ana Lucia discover Henry Gale's grave, along with the balloon.
+Henry Gale's photograph from his driver license found at the grave site makes it clear that the man identifying himself as Henry Gale is not actually Henry Gale.
 When he learns of Michael's return, and the deaths of Ana Lucia and Libby, Sayid tells Jack that he suspects Michael has been "compromised", and plans to follow him somehow.
 Fortunately, Desmond unexpectedly returns with his boat, and Sayid plans on using it.
 He asks Jin to accompany him, but Sun insists on joining them.
 They arrive at the Others' camp, only to learn that it is merely a decoy.

 In the season it is revealed that during the Gulf War, Sayid's base was captured by the Americans.
 The only Iraqi in his squad who can speak English, Sayid is forced to ask his superior officer about a missing U.S. pilot by Kate Austen's father, Sam Austen, who was part of the American army stationed in Iraq.
 When Sayid learns of a planned attack on his home village, his head captor, Kelvin Inman forces Sayid to torture his superior officer to gain the information of the missing pilot, who he learns was executed earlier.
 At the end of the Gulf War, Sayid is released back into the Republican Guard.
 Inman tells him that he now has a valuable gift of being able to gain information.